esemsc-rap24/retail-forecast-retention/README.md

 ## How to Use

 ### Step 1: Prepare Your Data
+Download the datasets data here (`retail_transaction_data.csv` is required): https://drive.google.com/drive/folders/1RI-00NTO-bOvxTPbvdQJ2eINg5CPZwK3?usp=sharing

-Place your retail transaction CSV files in the `datasets/` folder.
-The analysis expects standard retail data columns like:
+Place your retail transaction CSV files in the `datasets/` folder, in the root of repository.
-- Transaction dates, customer IDs, product details
-- Sales amounts, quantities, categories

 ### Step 2: Run the Analysis
 Open the notebooks in this order: